duritong/puppet-tor/README.md

 being generated on the fly and stored under that path for the next execution.

 At the moment, this function does not support v3 onions.

+# Facts

+## tor_hidden_services

+This fact gives you a list of the hidden services you are running.

 # Reference